skohub-io/skohub-reconcile/README.md

 ## Development

-For development you might want to start the service with `npm run dev`.
+For development you can start the service with `docker compose -f docker-compose.dev.yml`.
-In order to find the elasticsearch, you have to change the `ES_HOST` in the `.env` file to `localhost`.
+This will mount the `./src`-folder into the container and the reconcile service will be started with `npm run dev`.
-Also make sure to expose the ports of the elasticsearch in the `docker-compose.yml` file.
+Nodemon will then listen to file changes in the mounted folder and whenever you change something restart the service.

 ## Credits